Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Base models

 \section{Base models}

-In Table~\ref{tab:init_eval_base} we display the results of our initial evaluation of base models.
+In Table~\ref{tab:init_eval_base} we display the results of our initial evaluation of the base models.
 For CrowS-Pairs and StereoSet we find results similar to those for the corresponding instruction-tuned models: Gemma 2 9B IT and Llama 3.1 Instruct are most biased on the CrowS-Pairs benchmark, and the Llama models on the StereoSet benchmark.
 Gemma 2 2B IT, and Mistral 0.3 Instruct are least biased on those two benchmarks.
 Gemma 2 9B is the most toxic base model, unlike its instruction-tuned counterpart.
 In terms of language consistency, Gemma 2 2B and Llama 3 are much better at replying in the prompt language as base models than after instruction-tuning, highlighting the presence of non-English languages in their pretraining data.
 Conversely, Llama 3.1 and Mistral 0.3 improve in language consistency upon instruction-tuning.
 The perplexity of base models' generations is lower than that of their instruction-tuned counterparts, but so is the diversity of those generations.

-Upon finetuning (see Figure~\ref{fig:post_bias_finetuning_base} and Figure~\ref{fig:post_tox_finetuning_base} for bias and toxicity mitigation respectively), we observe that similar to instruction-tuned models supervised finetuning on Panda is more effective for bias mitigation, and DPO training on DetoxDPO is more effective for toxicity mitigation.
+Upon finetuning (see Figure~\ref{fig:post_bias_finetuning_base} and Figure~\ref{fig:post_tox_finetuning_base} for bias and toxicity mitigation respectively), we observe that similar to instruction-tuned models SFT on Panda is more effective for bias mitigation, and DPO training on DetoxDPO is more effective for toxicity mitigation.
 While this comes at the cost of a large decrease in language consistency for Gemma 2 9B, Llama 3.1 was not consistent to begin with, other language generation scores are largely unaffected.
+SFT on the DPO datasets does not effectively mitigate bias or toxicity.